What is Restricted Holiday? – Restricted Holidays List 2026

 List of Restricted Holidays in India 2026

-Following is the list of restricted holidays in 2026 released by the central government of India.
-The restricted holidays are for the employee who belongs to the culture or to a religion that is known to celebrate particular festivals and can take leave on these restricted holidays.
+The following is the list of restricted holidays in 2026 released by the central government of India.
+The restricted holidays apply to employees who belong to cultures or religions known to celebrate particular festivals and can take leave on these days.

 Sr.No Holiday Date (DD–MM–YYYY) Day